Carlos Alazraqui: Voice acting

 In 2004, he voiced Paco the Parrot on the PBS Kids series Maya & Miguel and in 2005, he added the voices for two Cartoon Network series: The Life and Times of Juniper Lee where he played Monroe, a guardian dog with a Scottish accent and three characters in Camp Lazlo: Lazlo, Clam and Chef McMuesli.
 In 2006, he added Salty Mike from Squirrel Boy and Walden in Wow!
 Wow!
 Wubbzy! on Nick Jr. to his credits.
 He played Wisk in Glen Hill's 2000 film version of L. Frank Baum's The Life and Adventures of Santa Claus.
 He also provided the voice of Nestor in the Happy Feet films.
 He has also voiced the Hanna-Barbera characters Baba Looey, Mudsy the Funky Phantom, and Loopy De Loop in modern appearances.

 Jeff "Swampy" Marsh, a storyboard writer for Rocko's Modern Life, described Alazraqui's normal voice as bearing "no accent at all".
 Marsh describes Alazraqui's "Scottish accent" as "one of the best" and that he performs his other accents as "all very well".
 According to Marsh, Alazraqui uses various accents in his comedy routines.
 He had worked for the Disney Channel on Handy Manny, where he provided the voice for Felipe, the bilingual Phillips-head screwdriver and for Abuelito, Manny's grandfather.
 He was the original "voice guy" on the Stephanie Miller Show, later being replaced by Jim Ward, who had previously substituted for him.
 In January 2008, Alazraqui returned to fill in briefly while Ward recovered from surgery.
 In 2014, he voiced Mesmo and Torts in Mixels.
 He voices Tio Tortuga in Sheriff Callie's Wild West.
+From mid June 2016 to early 2020, he voiced Skylar in Elena of Avalor.

 In 2023, Alazraqui joined the cast of The Case of the Greater Gatsby, a noir parody podcast produced by Shipwrecked Comedy, playing a singing cowboy actor in 1940s Hollywood.
 The show also features his Fairly Odder co-stars Lesli Margherita and Mary Kate Wiles (Wiles is also a producer).
 The show premiered on July 26, 2023.